 Barnett Bicycle Institute (hereinafter referred to as the School) offers the finest technology and equipment for student training, and is staffed with experienced instructors.

 Student grievances & complaints: Student grievances should be brought to the attention of the school director in order to be resolved.
-If a student complaint cannot be resolved between the student and the school, a student may contact the Colorado Division of Private Occupational Schools at (303) 866-2723 or highered.colorado.gov/dpos.
+Complaints may also be filed with the Division of Private Occupational Schools of the Colorado Department of Higher Education at (303) 862-3001 or here.
 There is a two year limitation of Division action on student complaints.

 Programs and courses:

 |1.5||ESS||Effective Sales of Service (optional module)|